 Where You Can Start?

 - Start by looking at them, the other people you’re in relationships with, and see what dynamics are there.
-Look at your romantic relationships (past and present), your friendships, and your family affairs.
-See what some of the similar behaviours are and make a list
+Look at your romantic relationships (past and present), your friendships, and your family.
+Notice what some of the similar behaviours are and make a list

 - List all of the common ways you experience emotional unavailability from others.
 You can use the list from this post as a starting place.

-- Bring your answers with you to the next post where we’ll pull this all together
+- Bring your answers with you to the next post as that’s where we’ll pull this all together

 I promise that the next post will explain how to stop this pattern from happening in your life.
-It’s a simple process – definitely not easy – and it works.
-Most importantly… you gotta do the work.
+It’s a simple process – definitely not easy – and it works, but only if you do the work.
 I promise this isn’t something you can think or rationalize your way out of.